Amore Italian Restaurant Review

 3. Beat collectively the eggs, flour, nutmeg, salt, cayenne, cream, and milk, simplest till combined (over-beating reasons bubbles on top).
 Strain over the bacon and bake for 10 mins.

 1. Preheat the oven to 190C.
 Sift the flour and salt into a bowl.
 Cut the butter into small portions and rub gently and evenly in the flour till the combination resembles breadcrumbs.
 Beat the egg yolk, one tablespoon of water, and the lemon juice together, then sprinkle calmly over the flour, stirring with a spatula or knife to form a dough.
 Add a bit more water if essential.
-Knead gently on a floured board, wrap in hold wrap, sit back for one hour, or until required.
+Knead gently on a floured board, wrap in hold wrap, and sit back for one hour or until required.

 - A word from our sposor -